January 19th, 2016

 Step 3: Choose Comfortable Footwear

 Thanks to those aforementioned cobblestone streets, walking around most places in Europe is far more comfortable with when you’re wearing a comfortable pair of walking shoes, with plenty of support and cushion.
 Fortunately, there are some really stylish ones out there that can also look good when going out to dinner at a nicer restaurant.
 For Europe, I recommend trying to limit your shoe packing to two pairs: one open-air pair of sandals and one closed shoe that can be worn with socks.
+We know it’s tough, but you’ll take yourself for it later.
+Whether you bring two pairs or four, we recommend using a Pack-It Specter Shoe Sac to keep all those dirty cobblestones from touching the rest of the clean clothes in your bag.

 Step 4.
 Lock Down Your Packing System